-While the proseminar and cognate courses provide important historical and theoretical grounding, the practicum experience can offer an opportunity to acquire first-hand experience working in a specific museum setting.
-The practicum requirement is often completed through a field internship, undertaken at a regional, national, or international museum after completion of both terms of the proseminar sequence.
+While the proseminar and cognate courses provide important historical and theoretical grounding, the internship experience (also referred to as a practicum) can offer an opportunity to acquire first-hand experience working in a specific museum setting.
+The internship requirement is often completed through a field internship, undertaken at a regional, national, or international museum after completion of both terms of the proseminar sequence.

 Students admitted to the Museum Studies Program enjoy access to a number of forms of financial support:

-Students pursuing the MSP Practicum are eligible to receive a Practicum Stipend awarded to defray travel and living expenses associated with the field practicum.
+Students pursuing the MSP Internship are eligible to receive an Internship Stipend awarded to defray travel and living expenses associated with the field internship.